jdwije/crimson/README.md

 Ruby run-time environment.

-Crimson's focus is on Ruby inter-op, allowing you to use Ruby libraries and tools inside Scheme with minimal friction and likewise allowing you to use Scheme code from within Ruby just as effectively.
+Crimson's focus is on Ruby inter-op, allowing you to use Ruby libraries and tools inside Scheme with minimal friction.

 ## Installation